Paraconsistent and Paracomplete Zermelo-Fraenkel Set Theory: Hereditarily classical sets.

-In analogy to Definition \ref{vcheck}, we can now consider an embedding from the universe of $\BZFC$ (which we also refer to as $V$, hopefully not leading to confusion) to a natural copy of it within $\IHCL$.
+\begin{Cor} If $\BZFC$ is non-trivial, then $\ZFC$ is consistent. \end{Cor} In analogy to Definition \ref{vcheck}, we can now consider an embedding from the universe of $\BZFC$ (which we also refer to as $V$, hopefully not leading to confusion) to a natural copy of it within $\IHCL$.

-\begin{Def}[$\BZFC$] For every set $x$, inductively define:\footnote{We have not formally defined the {\it ordered pair} in $\BZFC$.
-Interested readers may consult \cite[Appendix A]{HrafnThesis}.
-However, in this case, $ \{\hat{y} : y \in x^!\}$ and $\{\hat{y} : y \in x^?\}$ are classical sets, so we can also consider the ordered pair via the standard $\ZFC$-definition.}